PaulSquires/TradeTracker/README.md

 ## What is TradeTracker
 TradeTracker a free application that allows you to track your Stocks, Futures and Options positions.
 A fantastic alternative to using spreadsheets like Microsoft Excel or Google Sheets!

 **NOTE:** TradeTracker is the new name for this project.
 The old name IB-Tracker is being phased out but you may see references to that name on this site and in the prior Release downloads.
+New Version 4 is almost complete and sports a new, streamlined, spreadsheet-like interface, and better integration with Interactive Brokers TWS (for those that use that feature).

 Stocks, Futures and Options positions tracker (includes Interactive Brokers IBKR TWS API integration)